ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 46,XY (in simpler terms: he/him)

-I really need to finish this shit

-Why the FUCK did GD Cologne block me
+If you need to contact me for anything, email me at bombcraft2010@gmail.com or send me a message on Discord (my Discord username is just "bombcraft")

 Splatoon 3: BombCraft♪#2777